No. 5131 (BD) Squadron RAF: History

 5131 Squadron had a remit to keep two teams on standby readiness to deploy around the United Kingdom to defuse and safely dispose of any conventional air dropped weapons (CMD - Conventional Munitions Disposal).
 In addition to this, the squadron also had to support the Defence Chemical, Biological, Radiological and Nuclear (CBRN) teams for counter-CBRN operations worldwide.
 The squadron was also utilised when RAF land was being sold off or disposed of; in this instance they were making sure that the ground is safe and no historical weapons are present.
 As befits the squadron's heritage and loyalty, it was the only one of the EOD teams that operated in the defence community who were qualified to work on aircraft ejector seats and explosive canopy charges.

 In the squadron's 77-year history, they were based at RAF Detling, RAF Doncaster, RAF Rufforth, RAF Stafford, RAF North Luffenham and RAF North Coates.
 Since June 1995, and their disbandment in 2020, 5131 (BD) were based at RAF Wittering in Cambridgeshire and had responsibility for the disposal of air delivered weapons in the United Kingdom.
 Between 1970 and 1987, 5131 used Orford Ness as a site to destroy large amounts of munitions.
 The squadron used a mock village set up in Rogue Sale Wood, which occupies the south-western edge of RAF Wittering where the squadron had its last base.

 Staff on the squadron were recruited from the Weapons Technician branch of Trade Group 1 in the Royal Air Force.
 The squadron was featured on the BBC One Show in August 2011 when presenter Lucy Siegle took part in a bomb disposal exercise.

 Personnel assigned to the squadron were allowed to wear the BD patch on the uniform; this differed from the official squadron badge and has a vertically assigned bomb in the middle, surrounded by two sets of laurel leaves and the initials 'BD' upon it.

 In November 2018, it was announced that the squadron would disband by 2020 with all EOD work being undertaken by the British Army as it has "more qualified personnel than the RAF, spread over a wider geographical area."
 The Royal Navy will keep their specialist maritime EOD units and the Metropolitan Police in London will deal with any devices found in their area.

+However, there still remains RAF Bomb Disposal personnel assigned to DEMS Trg Regt instructing in both Conventional Munitions Disposal (CMD) and Improvised Explosive Device Disposal (IEDD).